What Is An Over/Under Bet?

 If a an over/under bet lands on the number, this is a "push" or tie, and your wager is returned.
 An example: Giants beat Chiefs 36-23 and the over/under was set at 59.
 This is a push, all bets are declared void and stakes are returned to bettors.
 Usually, O/U bets have .5 (58.5, for example) to avoid this.

-There is no hard and fast rule here.
+There is no hard-and-fast rule here.
 Many people favor the under because of the perception that sports fans subconsciously want a high-scoring, entertaining clash.
 However, operators take this into account.
 Betting sites have considerable experience in setting over/under betting markets, and it is not possible to say one option is historically more worthy of support.

 Yes.
 You can build a wager using multiple over/under outcomes from a series of matches.
 You can also mix over/under bets with other bet types - and even make them part of any same-game parlay.
+Remember that all parlay legs must hit for the bet to be a winner.